 Furthermore, by building a bit of muscle (as stated above) the body can then take a few more Calories.
 This means that when someone goes on holiday or has a few bad weeks over Christmas the weight doesn’t pile on as it does with training regimes that are all CV based.
 Often dieting under those circumstances results in less and less food and more and more CV.
 Then the training stops and the Calories go up (for holidays or silly season) and the weight piles on.
 Add a little muscle and things don’t work like this.

 Don’t be scared of muscle

 I can image some people reading this are worried about gaining too much muscle if they start lifting some dumbbells instead of doing the spin class.
 Trust me, it won’t happen.
 Building muscle is tough, especially for women.
 It takes months.
-If it was easy, I would hold the magic key for all the guys wanting a cover model body and I wouldn’t be here writing this to try to point people towards my nutrition book and training programmes, I’d be out there spreading my magic formula.
+If it was easy, I would hold the magic key for all the guys wanting a cover model body and I wouldn’t be here writing this to try to point people towards my nutrition book, The Ration Pack Diet and training programmes, I’d be out there spreading my magic formula.

 Adding muscle may be tough, but it is also the answer.
 It’ll give you what you (most likely) want: a “toned” physique or figure and an ability to each in a sustainable way without following crazy diets.